lRomul/argus-freesound/README.md

 ### Data preprocessing

-Log-scaled mel-spectrograms is the current "standard" for use with CNN for audio scene classification.
+Log-scaled mel-spectrograms is the current standard for use with CNN for audio scene classification.
 [Converting audio to spectrograms](src/audio.py) in this solution inspired from [daisukelab's notebooks](https://www.kaggle.com/daisukelab/creating-fat2019-preprocessed-data).
 Audio config parameters:
 ```
 sampling_rate = 44100
 hop_length = 345 * 2